pmem/pmdk/doc/rpmemd.1.md

 section for details.

-All options described in [CONFIGURATION FILES](#configuration-files) section are common for both the configuration file and the command line.
-An equivalent of a following line in the config file: `option = value` is `--option value` in the command line.
+All options described in [CONFIGURATION FILES](#configuration-files) section are common for both the configuration file and the command line: the  equivalent of the following line in the config file:

+`option = value`

+is

+`--option value`

+in the command line.

-`--persist-apm`, `--persist-general` and `--use-syslog` command line options should not be followed by a value.
-Presence of each of them in the command line turns on appropriate option.
+The following command line options: `--persist-apm`, `--persist-general` and `--use-syslog` should not be followed by any value.
+Presence of each of them in the command line turns on an appropriate option.
 See [CONFIGURATION FILES](#configuration-files) section for details.

 # CONFIGURATION FILES #